Machu Picchu

 Kilimanjaro

-The Kimuli cooperative sits on the fertile slopes of Mount Kilimanjaro in Tanzania.
+Kimuli Cooperative grows coffee on the fertile slopes of Mount Kilimanjaro, Tanzania.

 Kilimanjaro